ibm-cloud-docs/openshift/openshift_edge.md

 </br>To create an edge node worker pool:

-1. [Create a worker pool](/docs/openshift?topic=openshift-add_workers#add_pool) that spans all zones in your cluster and has at least two workers per zone if you use NLBs or 3 or more workers per zone if you use ALBs.
+1. [Create a worker pool](/docs/openshift?topic=openshift-add_workers#add_pool) that spans all zones in your cluster and has at least two workers per zone if you use NLBs or for version 3.11 clusters, 3 or more workers per zone if you use ALBs.
 In the `ibmcloud oc worker-pool create` command, include the `--label dedicated=edge` flag to label all worker nodes in the pool.
 All worker nodes in this pool, including any worker nodes that you add later, are labeled as edge nodes.

   <p class="tip">If you want to use an existing worker pool, the pool must span all zones in your cluster and have at least two workers per zone.
 You can label the worker pool with `dedicated=edge` by using the [POST worker pool labels API](https://containers.cloud.ibm.com/global/swagger-global-api/#/v2/v2SetWorkerPoolLabels){: external}.
 In the body of the request, pass in the following JSON.
       <pre class="screen">